hardmanko/ofxCX/docs/faq.md

 ### Where should I put files related to an experiment?

 All files related to an experiment should go into `PROJECT_DIRECTORY/bin/data`.
-This makes it possible to just copy the `bin` directory when deploying an experiment, because all neccessary files are in the `data` subdirectory.
+This makes it possible to just copy the `bin` directory when deploying an experiment, because all neccessary files are in `bin` (the executable program files) or the `data` subdirectory within `bin`.

-### Where are the files I created if I didn't give an absolute path?
+### Where are the files I created in a CX experiment if I didn't give an absolute path?

 Any files that are created (e.g. printing a CX_DataFrame to a file) for which you don't provide an absolute path go into `PROJECT_DIRECTORY/bin/data`.

 ### My experiment does not work on Windows XP!

 See the \ref experimentDeployment page for a solution.

+### I've found a bug in CX.
+How do I tell you about it?

+Submit a bug report on the [CX issues page](https://github.com/hardmanko/ofxCX/issues) on GitHub.